 Perhaps, this is why your otherwise sparkling toilet and bathroom may end up smelling like the proverbial ‘bar at closing time’.
 While it may sound really gross, it is not really a cause of worry provided you do your job right, that is.

 This is the part where you put your baking soda and vinegar to good use.
 Baking soda is a really handy little tidbit to keep around the house.
-This is due to the fact that in addition to its edible properties, it also makes an excellent scrubbing agent when you went to get rid of worst smells in your washroom.
+This is due to the fact that in addition to its edible properties, it also makes an excellent scrubbing agent when you went to get rid of the worst smells in your washroom.

-All you have to do is to make a well-grounded paste by mixing the water with the baking soda and to place this concoction both in, as well as around the many cracks of the caulking agent and grout.
+All you have to do is to make a well-grounded paste by mixing the water with the baking soda and place this concoction both in, as well as around the many cracks of the caulking agent and grout.

-Once the vinegar has completely mixed with the baking soda, it is time to break in your new large, nylon bristle equipped brush to scrub away the baking soda and the vinegar.
+Once the vinegar has completely mixed with the baking soda, it is time to break in your new large, nylon bristle-equipped brush to scrub away the baking soda and the vinegar.
 This will help ensure that any lingering bacteria have been removed and now not only will the grout area between your tiles be clean and sparkling, but it will no longer retain any lingering bad odor either.

 Clean the base of the commode as well

 Basically, scrubbing bubbles are a form of ‘do it yourself’ cleaning solution that (as the term implies) bubbles up and tends to foam on, as well as around the place where it has been sprayed.
-However, simply washing it away with a well-aimed shower hose will not really help since it does require a certain amount of, what we may colloquially refer to as ‘elbow grease’ i.e. you have to actually work your way around the problem using a combination of your floor brush and tooth brush for those really hard to get places.
+However, simply washing it away with a well-aimed shower hose will not really help since it does require a certain amount of, what we may colloquially refer to as ‘elbow grease’ i.e. you have to actually work your way around the problem using a combination of your floor brush and toothbrush for those really hard to get places.

-Sometimes, the toothbrush really cannot hack it, especially if there is a lot of gunk in the space between the commode and the cistern as well as the very hard to reach place beneath the pipe that connects the flush tank with the toilet bowl.
+Sometimes, the toothbrush really cannot hack it, especially if there is a lot of gunk in the space between the commode and the cistern as well as the very hard-to-reach place beneath the pipe that connects the flush tank with the toilet bowl.
 Here you may have to use the plastic knife (liberally coated with anti-bacterial cleaning liquid of course) to scrape away at this really gooey stuff, till there is none left.

 Wash the molding and the walls as thoroughly as you can

-Walls tend to be neglected when we are trying to answer that perennially elusive question of how to get rid of urine smell in bathroom?
+Walls tend to be neglected when we are trying to answer that perennially elusive question of how to get rid of urine smell in the bathroom?

 If after all your hard work, the washroom is still as smelly as ever, then the usual suspects such as the floor tiles and the commode were not to blame.
-It means that the walls have at one time or another received enough droplets of urine to keep the place as stinky as it was, before you commenced working on the whole cleaning process et el.
+It means that the walls have at one time or another received enough droplets of urine to keep the place as stinky as it was before you commenced working on the whole cleaning process et el.
 The walls need to be cleaned and well-scrubbed with your all-purpose cleaning agent.

 Furthermore, if there is molding all along the floor of the washroom, then that means that some urine splashes may have inadvertently found their way there and have to be cleaned properly as well.
-Once again, it is going to be you, the cleaning agents and your trusty plastic knife and toothbrush.
+Once again, it is going to be you, the cleaning agents, and your trusty plastic knife and toothbrush.